Gardens and Parks

 670 Manukau Road, Epsom

 One Tree Hill Domain and Cornwall Park is one of the largest areas of parkland in the central Auckland area.
 You can spot sheet and cattle grazing on the pastoral land.
-There is a cafe,creamery, bistro in Cornwall Park.
+There is a cafe,creamery and bistro in Cornwall Park for your family to eat out at or you can bring your own picnic to enjoy.

 You can also take the kids to see the exhibits or a planetarium show at Stardome Planetarium and Observatory which is next to the playground.